 Fleas are naturally repelled by cedar, and though the oil is certainly effective, it can be toxic to dogs and other pets.
-The chips, however, are also highly effective at deterring fleas, and are much safer.
+The chips, however, are also highly effective at deterring fleas and are much safer.

-You can use them around the yard where your dog plays, or even put it inside the lining of his bed to help keep fleas away.
+You can use them around the yard where your dog plays, or even put them inside the lining of his bed to help keep fleas away.
 But be aware that the smell can be overwhelming for some dogs, and in hunting dogs, it can temporarily confuse their sense of smell.

 10. Flea Sachet

-Maybe your dog is afraid of water, or otherwise doesn’t appreciate having his fur sprayed with oils.
+Maybe your dog is afraid of water or otherwise doesn’t appreciate having his fur sprayed with oils.
 You can still utilize the flea-repelling power of essential oils and other natural remedies by making a flea sachet and replacing it once a month or so.

-All you need to do is use some sort of breathable fabric, like cheesecloth or muslin, and fill it with things like lavender buds, peppermint flakes, lemon peels, cedar chips or even cotton balls saturated with the essential oils mentioned above.
+All you need to do is use some sort of breathable fabric, like cheesecloth or muslin, and fill it with things like lavender buds, peppermint flakes, lemon peels, cedar chips, or even cotton balls saturated with the essential oils mentioned above.